kaionline/Seeed_Ardupy_Sketchbook/grove_buzzer/README.md

 - [Grove - Mech Keycap](https://www.seeedstudio.com/Grove-Mech-Keycap.html)

 ## Usage Example
-Do you want to experience the feeling of generating a telegram.
+Do you want to experience the feeling of generating a telegram?

 ```python
 from grove import grove_buzzer